WHAT IS NATURAL SEA GLASS?

 Many collectors say they find more sea glass on the beach during the first low tide after a storm.

 Real sea glass that was tumbled in the ocean will have pit or nick marks in its frosted covering and have rounded edges.
 Sometimes natural “C” patterns are apparent in the frosted nicks.
 Manufactured or fake sea glass is typically more smooth, has sharp edges and has less frosting.
 Artificially manufactured sea glass is also usually more symmetrical, and its color may appear to good to be true.

 How to Identify and Date Sea Glass

 Sometimes, however, a piece may hold a better clue.
 Perhaps there are readable raised letters or a symbol or symbols that can be traced to a source and an approximate date.
-The best way to identify and date sea glass is to study the patterns and colors of glass.
+The best way to identify and date these sea glass shards is to study the patterns and colors of glass.
 You can do searches on ebay, for example, for Depression glass or vintage glass.
 There are also several glass museums in different states throughout the United States where you can learn about glass manufacturers and patterns of antique and vintage glass.

 You can also check out Richard LaMott’s book Pure Sea Glass: Discovering Nature’s Vanishing Gems.
 The book has the most information about sea glass and its history.
-You can find the book at Amazon, or you can check out the affiliate link below.
 See why this book is so popular among sea glass enthusiasts and why it gets so many 5-star reviews.
 Another popular sea glass book is Mary Beth Bueuke’s The Ultimate Guide Sea Glass: Finding, Collecting, Identifying, and Using the Ocean’s Most Beautiful Stones.